tandasat/SimpleSvmHook/README.md

 that the address being hooked is code and much more likely accessed for execution).

-Secondly, the hook has to remain visibile in some situation.
+Secondly, the hook has to remain visible in some situation.
 Let us see why.

 When the guest attempts to execute the address, the hypervisor:
   1. traps VM-exit caused due to access violation